celestiaorg/celestia-app/docs/architecture/adr-019-inflation-rate.md

 | Target Inflation (floor) | 1.50%  |

 Once we approach the target inflation, we stick to it forever.
-Table below depicts the values throughout the coming years:
+The table below depicts the values over the coming years:

 | year | inflation (%) |
 |------|------|